 Even if jazz isn’t your kid’s thing, they’ll still be hooked on the energy and history of the place, and won’t be able to deny that the music is spectacular.
 If they need further convincing, show them the New Orleans episode of HBO’s "Sonic Highways," where the Foo Fighters’ Dave Grohl geeked out like a little kid over this venue and its spectacular house musicians.

 Although the big noise-protection headphones you have to wear may be pretty nerdy to a teenager, everything else about a tour on a giant fan-powered airboat is pretty cool.

-Yes, the big noise-protection headphones are pretty nerdy, but other than that, everything about a tour on these giant fan-powered airboats is cool.
-There are several companies to choose from and your hotel concierge may have coupons or discounts available for some, so don’t be afraid to ask.
-Airboat Adventures is a popular choice, and as they do hotel pickups, it’s a good option if you’re in the city without a vehicle.
+There are several companies in New Orleans that offer these unique tours, and your hotel concierge may have coupons or discounts available for some of them.
+Airboat Adventures is a popular choice, and as they do hotel pickups, so it’s a good option if you’re in the city without a vehicle.

 Take a Cooking Class

 If you'd like to give your teen a valuable lesson in cooking while visiting New Orleans—which is known for its rich culinary history—take a class with one of the city's most well-respected chef personalities at Langlois Culinary Crossroads or the New Orleans Cooking Experience.